RomanCLV/DUAV2023/README.md

 `python3 test_servo.py -g 32` or `python3 test_servo.py --gpio 32`

-will define that PIN 12 is used.
+will define that PIN 32 (GPIO 12) is used.
-See https://www.raspberrypi-france.fr/comment-utiliser-les-port-gpio-raspberry-pi/ to know with number corresponding to a specify PIN.
+See https://www.raspberrypi-france.fr/comment-utiliser-les-port-gpio-raspberry-pi/ to know which PIN corresponds to which GPIO.
-YOU MUST SELECT A PWM PIN!
+YOU MUST SELECT A PWM GPIO!

-If several servo are used, no problem:
+If several servos are used, no problem:

 `python3 test_servo.py -g 32 33`

-to use PINs 12 and 13.
+to use GPIOs 12 and 13.

 ---